topst-development/Documentation/TOPST-VCP/Software/Toolchain.md

-# 1 Configuring the Toolchain
+# 1 Configuring th Toolchain

 A toolchain is a crucial component in the development process, especially when working with specialized hardware like the TOPST-VCP board.
 It provides a collection of tools that allow developers to compile, link, and debug their code for the target platform.